samidhdk/Warcraft-Rumble-RESTful-API/README.md

-<h1 align="center">Unnoficial Warcraft Rumble API</h1>
+<h1 align="center">Unnoficial Warcraft Rumble RESTful API</h1>

-This is the unnoficial Warcraft Rumble API.
+This is the unnoficial Warcraft Rumble RESTful API.
 This project aims to deliver the basics of [Warcraft Rumble](https://warcraftrumble.blizzard.com) until [Blizzard](https://www.blizzard.com) releases their own.

-All objects are returned as a JSON list.
+All objects are returned as a JSON.

 You can access the FastAPI Docs at: **SOON**.
 (Docker works fine locally, testing DNS name)